Shynixn/MCCoroutine/README.md

 ## Installation

-Include the dependency to StructureBlockLib
+Include the dependency to MCCoroutine

 **Maven**
 ```xml